kolhesuraj/Java-SpringBoot/readme.md

 12. `@JsonIgnore` - It Make entity key private by securing that key from response to API.

 13. `@Transient` - The `@Transient` annotation tells serialization frameworks (like Jackson for JSON) to ignore a field when converting an object to a serialized format (e.g., JSON).

+14. `@Slf4j` - This annotation for class allows to use logger provided by lombok in that class.

 ---